-Seemal is a Bangalore based photographer with a penchant for story telling.
+Seemal is a Brooklyn based photographer with a penchant for story telling.
 She has a natural way of bringing narratives into her photographs, be it on places with modern or cultural overtones and portraits with raw undertones of emotion.

 Her past work experiences include leading her own architecture practice 'Paper-fence’ and before that working with Studio Decode in Bangalore, India and CICO in Doha, Qatar.
 Seemal’s photography work has been featured in the quarterly design magazine ‘My Liveable City’, art blogs like ’This Isn’t Happiness’ and is regularly showcased on the open-collaborative production company ‘HitRECord’.
-Her client work has been seen in Little Black Book Bangalore, Bangalore Mirror, Economic Times.

 Om Made Cafe

 My Liveable City

 The Goya Journal (Photographs for The Flying Squirrel)

 Packaging of the World (Photographs for Om Made Cafe)

 + more client work featured in local newspapers like Bangalore Mirror, Economic Times etc.